bfredl/nvim-ipy/README.md

 `IPyConnect(args...)` can likewise be used to connect with vimscript generated arguments.

 `IPyOmniFunc` can be used as `&completefunc`/`&omnifunc` for use with a completer framework.
-Note that unlike `<Plug>(IPy-Complete)` this is synchronous and waits for the kernel, so if the kernel hangs this might hang nvim!
+Note that unlike `<Plug>(IPy-Complete)` this is synchronous and waits for the kernel, so if the kernel hangs this will hang nvim!
 For use with async completion like Deoplete it would be better to create a dedicated source.